Maria Hjorth

 Maria Anna McBride (née Hjorth born 15 October 1973) is a Swedish professional golfer.
 She has won five times on the LPGA Tour and twice finished second in major championships.
+As a senior, after turning 50, she completed the "senior slam" winning both of the two senior women's major championships in the same year, the 2026 U.S. Senior Women's Open and the 2026 LPGA Legends Championship.

 Early years

 Hjorth was born in Falun.
 As the youngest of three daughters to Kjell and Monica Hjorth, she first gripped a golf club at three years of age.
 Six years old, she traveled with her family, to compete in the unofficial Swedish Championship for children, the Colgate Cup, for girls up to 10 years of age.
 After the round, her elder sister helped her to count the score.

 Nordic skiing was a main interest during winter time.
 At ten years of age, Hjorth also began playing curling and later became the youngest ever individual winner of the Swedish Championship in curling.

-On the golf course, she usually practiced with older boys, why she soon find it easier to play from the men's tees.
+On the golf course, she usually practiced with boys older than her, why she soon find it natural to play from the same tee as the men.
 During her amateur career she always represented Falun-Borlänge Golf Club.